Pasek108/GoblinSlayer/README.md

 ### Setup
 Ways to run this program:
 1. Use the [live demo](https://pasek108.github.io/GoblinSlayer/)
-2. Download this repo and:
-  - run index.html file
+2. Download this repo and run index.html file
-  - or start live server ([VSCode LiveServer Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer), Prepros preview etc.)
+3. Download this repo and start live server ([VSCode LiveServer Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer), Prepros preview etc.)

 To edit this program:
 - Download this repo